wanghalan/dspg22/_pages/product-innovation.md

 [opportunity data](https://hdsr.mitpress.mit.edu/pub/hnptx6lq/release/10).
 The toolkit accelerates [Really Simple Syndication (RSS)](https://en.wikipedia.org/wiki/RSS) queries and news source text extraction using open-source modules and browser automation.
 We then applied natural language processing (NLP) to analyze the collected texts to detect business, product, and innovation status.

 ## Introduction
 The goal of our project was to explore the feasibility of complementing the NCSES [Business Research and Discovery Innovation Survey (BRDIS) Survey](https://www.nsf.gov/statistics/srvyindustry/about/brdis/interpret.cfm) with alternative data sources.
-Since traditional innovation indicators, such as patents and questionnaire-based surveys, can suffer from a lack of timeliness, granularity, and coverage [^1], we looked towards complementing the survey findings with information from opportunity data on the web.
-During our search, however, we realized that it was not trivial to obtain this text data in a free and open-source way.
-We contribute this summer by creating an example framework for researchers to extract news text.
+Since traditional innovation indicators, such as patents and questionnaire-based surveys, can suffer from a lack of timeliness, granularity, and coverage [^1], we investigated complementing the survey findings with information from opportunity data on the web.
+While accessing websites individually as humans is easy, we found it non-trivial to automate news-text extraction in a free and open-source way.
+Consequently, we contribute this summer by creating an example framework for researchers to extract news text.

 ## Related Works
-Several prior works have utilized website text as a means to track innovation.
-For example, Axenbeck and Breihaupt found that text features on websites make the biggest contribution to their innovation prediction performance for over 4,000 German firms [^2].
+We found several prior works that utilized web information to track innovation activities.
+For example, in 2013, Aror et al. used web-scraping techniques to track the innovation activity of smaller firms whose limited resources do not readily permit activities such as publishing and patenting [^2].
+Gök et al. also investigated website data for effectiveness as a research method for innovation studies [^3].
+They observe that far more companies report undertaking R&D activities on their websites than would be suggested by looking only at conventional data sources.
+Gök et al. additional found that web mining offers insights that are more downstream in the innovation process.
+More recently, Axenbeck and Breihaupt found that website text features significantly contribute to their innovation prediction performance for over 4,000 German firms [^4].
+While many papers found the web helpful in tracking innovation activity, we did not find a study that evaluated the feasibility of news article source text on the web to track innovation activity.

 [^1]: Kinne, Jan, and Janna Axenbeck.
 "Web mining for innovation ecosystem mapping: a framework and a large-scale pilot study."
 Scientometrics 125, no. 3 (2020): 2011-2041.
+[^2]: Arora, Sanjay K., Jan Youtie, Philip Shapira, Lidan Gao, and TingTing Ma.
+"Entry strategies in an emerging technology: a pilot web-based study of graphene firms."
+Scientometrics 95, no. 3 (2013): 1189-1207.
+[^3]: Gök, Abdullah, Alec Waterworth, and Philip Shapira.
+"Use of web mining in studying innovation."
+Scientometrics 102, no. 1 (2015): 653-671.
-[^2]: Axenbeck, Janna, and Patrick Breithaupt.
+[^4]: Axenbeck, Janna, and Patrick Breithaupt.
 "Innovation indicators based on firm websites—Which website characteristics predict firm-level innovation activity?."
 PloS one 16, no. 4 (2021): e0249583.

 ## Method
 We created two modules, the **rss-get** module, and the **news-get** module.
-We separate these because extracting information from news sites take a varying amount of time.
+The **rss-get** takes in keywords and returns urls, and the **news-get** takes in urls and returns source text.
+Below, we document how we arrived at our comparison of search engines, our comparison of source text extractors, and the concept of _severity_ with which we use to classify the difficulty of websites from being scraped.

 ### Search Engine Comparison
 To find rss feeds, we looked towards some of the most popular search engines with the following three criteria: 1) the search engine should have keyword search capabilities, 2) the rss should return a sentence snippet, and 3) the engine should allow search by time range.
 We compiled the results of our search in following table: